danovity/time_track_app_graphql_api/README.md

-Please use GraphQL IDE or equivalent to access this endpoint: https://himama-clone-graphql-api.herokuapp.com/graphql
+Please use a GraphQL IDE or equivalent to access this endpoint: https://himama-clone-graphql-api.herokuapp.com/graphql